MassFuer/mini-game/README.md

 > <img src="/assets/images/sounds.png" width="100px" alt="sounds-off">
 - You could also grab some bonuses falling from the sky. 🍄 and ♥️ will let you gain 1 more live (notice the animation in the stats menu) and hear me saying you [Good Job !](/assets/audio/1up.wav)

+>[!CAUTION]
->[!CAUTION]Speed Game increased by 1 every 5 score points
+Speed Game increased by 1 every 5 score points

-## 🤡 Game Over 🤬
+### 🤡 Game Over 🤬
 - You lost all your lives, GAME OVER !
-- A sample of the famous ad ['Wassuuuuup'](https://www.youtube.com/watch?v=W16qzZ7J5YQ) audio auto plays when game is over [Wazzzssaauuuup !](/assets/audio/wassup-2.wav)
+- A sample of the famous ad ['Wassuuuuup'](https://www.youtube.com/watch?v=W16qzZ7J5YQ) audio auto plays when game ends.
-- Image displayed depends on the character you chose
+- Image displayed in the Game End screen depends on the character you chose
 - Name and score are recorded locally on the browser
-- Top Three scores is displayed as a recap
+- Top Three scores are displayed as a recap
   - If your score is on the top three (inside the locally stored array), you should be on screen, good job ! 👍

 ## Additional features we could go through
 - Responsive design
 - Handling number of projectiles munitions
 - Better design
-- Animations and hover effects
+- Animations when enemy shooted, highscore reached, combo executed (get 1 life when 3 points scored in a row, change background over time, etc), etc.
+- Hover effects and animations in the game intro and game end screens
 - Feature to pause the game
-- "Combo" features (if 3 enemies targetted in a row, get 1 life or change background or ...)
-- Make something when new Highscore is reached
-- Animation on collision
--